René Henry Gracida: Retirement and later life

+John Paul II accepted Gracida's resignation as bishop of Corpus Christi on April 1, 1997.
+In 2017, Gracida posted on his blog and publicly signed a "Filial Correction" of Pope Francis, being the first bishop to sign the document.
+In 2020, Gracida visited a restaurant in Sinton with actor Mel Gibson, a sedevacantist traditionalist Catholic.

+Following Gracida's tenure as bishop of the Diocese of Corpus Christi, that diocese in 2019 released a list of priests credibly accused of sexual abuse, much of which occurred while Gracida was bishop there.
+Gracida turned 100 on June 9, 2023.

+Viewpoints

+Entertainment

 In January 1989, Gracida called for a boycott of all Pepsi-Cola products because of one of their commercial series.
 The commercials used the "Like a Prayer" music video by the singer Madonna that Gracida and other religious leaders considered sacrilegious.
 Pepsi eventually withdrew the ads and canceled its contract with Madonna.